shu-vim/Popcorn/README.md

 2. Must have one of (`execute`, `executeeval`, `sub`)
 3. `nameeval` is eval()-ed when displayed (priority: `nameeval` > `name`)
 4. `executeeval` is eval()-ed when executed (priority: `executeeval` > `execute`)
+5. 'execute' (and 'executeeval') can be a string or a list of strings
-5. `default` item is executed when enter is pressed on its parent
+6. 'default' item is executed when enter is pressed on its parent

 ---